ivishnoi/Getting-and-cleaning-data-coursera-project/CodeBook.md

 	- `frequencyDomainBodyAccelerometerMagnitudeStandardDeviation`
 	- `frequencyDomainBodyAccelerometerMagnitudeMeanFrequency`

-- Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body acceleration jerk (derivation of the acceleration in time):
+- Average, standard deviation, and weighted average of the frequency components of the frequency-domain magnitude of body acceleration jerk :

 	- `frequencyDomainBodyAccelerometerJerkMagnitudeMean`
 	- `frequencyDomainBodyAccelerometerJerkMagnitudeStandardDeviation`